San Antonio Oil Rig Accident Lawyer

 Sustaining a serious injury on an oil rig brings with it an ample amount of emotional and financial stress on top of the physical pain that accompanies such an injury.
 The Texas Department of Insurance (TDI) oversees the state’s workers’ compensation insurance program and provides benefits for those who have been injured on a land-based oil rig, so long as the injured individual was not acting willfully negligent while working.
 Workers’ compensation benefits, however, do not usually compensate victims for the full cost of their injuries.
 Also, some carriers deny claims and reduce benefits.
 In other cases, a third party might be responsible for the injury.

 If you have sustained an injury on a Texas oil rig, you need a skilled worker’s compensation attorney who has experience representing individuals who have been injured working in the state’s oil industry to advise you on the best path forward.
-Call one of the skilled oil rig accident attorneys at the Law Offices of George Salinas in San Antonio at (210) 225-0909 for a free consultation and to discuss your case.
+Call one of the skilled San Antonio oil rig accident lawyer at the Law Offices of George Salinas in San Antonio at (210) 225-0909 for a free consultation and to discuss your case.

 Common Causes of Oil Rig Injuries